nanxstats/protr/README.md

 # protr

 Comprehensive toolkit for generating various numerical representation schemes of protein sequence.
-The descriptors included in the protr package are extensively utilized in bioinformatics and chemogenomics research.
+The descriptors included in the protr package are extensively utilized in bioinformatics and chemogenomics.

 ## Package Description